José Antonio Álvarez Condarco

-José Antonio Álvarez Condarco (1780–1855) was an Argentinian soldier, manufacturer of explosives and cartographer.
+José Antonio Álvarez Condarco (1780–1855) was an Argentine soldier, manufacturer of explosives and cartographer.
 He also served as Aide-de-camp and private secretary to general José de San Martín.

 Biography

 He was born at San Miguel de Tucumán in what was then the Viceroyalty of Río de la Plata.
 His father was the alcalde.
 In his youth, he belonged to a branch of the revolutionary Lautaro Lodge which had been established in Tucumán by José Moldes.
 In 1810, he was living in Buenos Aires and enthusiastically supported the May Revolution.
 At the end of that year, he and Antonio Álvarez Jonte were sent to Chile on a diplomatic mission, where they established a military alliance between the revolutionaries of both countries.
 From there, he relocated to Lima, where there were no similar revolutionary movements.
 After being arrested several times, he returned to Río de la Plata and settled in Córdoba.